ralna/GALAHAD/html/Python/_sources/wcp.rst.txt

 of the vectors $c_l$, $c_u$, $x_l$ or $x_u$ may be infinite.
-The method offers the choice of direct and iterative solution of the key regularization subproblems, and is most suitable for problems involving a large number of unknowns $x$.
+The method offers the choice of direct and iterative solution of the key regularization subproblems, and is most suitable for problems involving a large number of unknowns $x$, since full advantage is taken of "any zero coefficients in the matrix $A$.
 The package identifies infeasible problems, and problems for which there is no strict interior.